Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/components.md

 # Components

 In Elm, components don't have to be complicated!
-In fact, most of the time they should be boring functions:
+In fact, most of the time, you can use boring functions:

 ```elm
 module Components.Footer exposing (view)